 Laminate benchtops are popular due to their low price point, varied design options and easy installation.
 Products like Laminex laminate are easy to clean, low maintenance, stain and scratch resistant and water repellent.
-Laminate benchtops can be a great choice for a tight budget, with average costs ranging from $350-$650 per square metre.
+Laminate benchtops are very affordable when it comes kitchen benchtops cost and can be a great choice for a tight budget, with average costs ranging from $420-$780 per square metre.

 Low budget doesn’t mean you have to compromise on style, however, as laminate kitchen benchtops come in a gorgeous variety of colours and designs.
 You can choose between solid finishes (in almost any colour!) or natural designs that imitate more expensive materials such as timber, stone or concrete.